paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 #### Effective Date of 1974 Amendments
 Amendment by Pub.
 L. 93–625 applicable to taxable years beginning after Dec.
 31, 1974, see section 10(e) of Pub.
 L. 93–625, set out as an Effective Date note under [section 527 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-527).

 Amendment by Pub.
 L. 93–443 applicable with respect to taxable years beginning after Dec.
 31, 1971, see section 410(c)(2) of Pub.
-L. 93–443, set out as a note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 93–443, set out as a note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 #### Effective Date of 1971 Amendment
 Pub.
 L. 92–178, title II, § 204(a), Dec.
 10, 1971, 85 Stat.
 511, provided that the amendment made by section 204(a) is effective with respect to taxable years beginning after Dec.
 31, 1971.